 Gyms are closed, but that’s okay.
 You don’t need them to get into shape, stave off illness, look great, or feel healthy (though you can get even faster results using this technique).
-Today we’ll cover the 21 benefits of walking more every day.
+Today we’ll cover 21 benefits of walking 10,000 steps every day (or more).

 How Much Do You Walk?